 Grow up, and keep your diet in check

-In terms of nutrition, it is also an important time to establish one’s lifelong relationship with food, which is particularly important in the connection between diet, exercise, and body image.
-The challenges of time management (e.g., school, training, work and social commitments) and periods of fluctuating emotions are also features of this period.
+In terms of nutrition, it is also an important time in establishing one’s lifelong relationship with food, which is particularly important in the connection between diet, exercise, and body image.
+The challenges of time management (eg. school, training, work and social commitments) and periods of fluctuating emotions are also features of this period.
 In addition, an adolescent’s peers become increasingly powerful moderators of all behaviours, including eating.

 With changing diets and physical activity levels, overweight and obesity are also emerging problems, particularly among urban residents and wealthier households.
 The consumption of processed foods high in fat and sugar is rising, and adolescents and adults are becoming increasingly sedentary.
 Overweight and obesity in adolescent girls is associated with obesity in adult women, which increases the risk of diabetes, hypertension, and infant obesity.